 French President Georges Pompidou made his first official visit to the provinces of France in over a year on Thursday (25 January).

-French President Georges Pompidou made his first official visit to the provinces of France in over a year on Thursday (25 January).
+Background: French President Georges Pompidou made his first official visit to the provinces of France in over a year on Thursday (25 January).
 He spent the day in the ancient city of Poitiers, which is the capital of the Poitou-Charentes region.

 Mr. Pompidou's health has been deteriorating over the last year and he has drastically reduced his travel schedule.
 The President delivered a vigorous, thirty-minute speech at Poitiers but he appeared to tire as the speech neared its end.